adslbarxatov/UniNotifier/README.md

 ## Description

 This utility provides the ability to receive notifications about changes in the state of user-specified sites and their webpages (in other words, updates and news) in the form of a text log.
-In this case, only what the user specified is loaded – all other objects (including advertising) are ignored.
+In this case, only what the user specified is loaded – all other objects (including advertisement) are ignored.

 - The settings section allows you to manage and design notifications.
 - The main log provides a view of news, access to their webpages from which they were received, and the ability to share them.